-James Mercer is singing to me.
-A song about moving away, drinking cheap beer, and listening to rock ‘n roll.
+James Mercer sings a song about moving away, drinking cheap beer, and listening to rock ‘n roll.
 It’s New Slang 2.0 but I dig it.
 It’s an origin song too, I believe.
 A song about how he got to where he is, to making music, to making a living out of it.
 Press play, kind stranger.

 I wonder what my origin song would be, if I could even write songs.
 Why did I even start playing music to begin with, if I could even play at all?

-Ah, Grade 4!
+Ah, Grade 4.
 My mom wanted us to learn how to play music but we were too poor to buy a keyboard.
 One day, though, Ma came home from Cebu with a guitar.
-It’s worth 900 pesos, she told us, though I was too young to gauge whether that’s mahal or not.
+It’s worth 900 pesos, she told us, but I was too young to gauge whether that’s mahal or not.

 I suffered from asthma as a kid.
 I was too young to remember the severity of the attacks, but I do remember being fed some concoction that involved buntot ng butiki and dahon ng kalachuchi.
 I don’t remember the taste at all — maybe it wasn’t that bad?
 I dunno.